 Children demonstrate personal care skills by attending to physical needs such as hygiene, feeding and dressing.
 Such demonstrations will look different at each phase of the developmental process:

 Infants receive appropriate healthcare from caregivers and respond when physical needs are not met.

-Toddlers recognize the difference between dirty and clean, point to body parts when prompted and participate basic body parts, follow in taking care of some personal needs, such as feeding themselves.
+Toddlers recognize the difference between dirty and clean, point to body parts when in taking care of some personal needs, such as feeding themselves.